HomeUpdated to 2025 tax year

 Based on the table above, the optimal strategy would be to claim only $5,000 in expenses, resulting in a refund of $755.
 If all $10,000 of expenses were claimed, the refund would drop to $361.
 CVITP volunteers use UFile, where determining the optimal expense amount requires some additional calculations.
 In contrast, TurboTax makes this easier, as it updates the refund automatically whenever changes are made to the return.

-Some argue that since the law requires reporting profit, taxpayers should not deliberately underreport expenses just to increase a refund.
+It can be argued persuasively that since the law requires reporting profit, taxpayers should not deliberately underreport expenses just to increase a refund.

 References: